jpoon/kubernetes-ethereum-chart/README.md

 ## Introduction

 This chart bootstraps a private [Ethereum](https://www.ethereum.org/) network on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-This chart will provide DNS Services and can be deployed in multiple configuration to support various scenarios listed below:
+For more information, https://www.microsoft.com/developerblog/2018/02/09/using-helm-deploy-blockchain-kubernetes/.

 ## Prerequisites